jupyter-server/enterprise_gateway/README.md

 # Jupyter Kernel Gateway

 ## Overview

-A web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:
+The kernel gateway is a web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:

 * A Jupyter Notebook server-compatible HTTP API used for requesting kernels